eclipsesource/emfcloud-website-source/content/documentation/langium/content.md

 A model validation contribution can provide a set of validators that work on the semantic model of the Model Hub.
 As a result, a validator can return a hierarchical diagnotic object that captures the infos, warnings, and errors of a particular part in the model.
 Using the generic transformations between the Langium and Model Hub space, the main work in this contribution is the translation from Langium's `DiagnosticInfo` to the Model Hub's more generic `Diagnostic`.
-Providing this translation as part of the generic _EMF.cloud Model Hub Langium integration library_ is on the roadmap but can be also extracted from any public example.
+Providing this translation as part of the generic _EMF Cloud Model Hub Langium integration library_ is on the roadmap but can be also extracted from any public example.